Extension program helps Apache children gain reading skills and cultural awareness

 Gowa growing from tribal roots

-Extension Instructional Specialist Melody Grace Thomas, a member of the San Carlos Apache tribe who grew up on the reservation, leads some of the sessions.
+Extension Instructional Specialist Melody Grace Thomas, a member of the San Carlos Apache Tribe who grew up on the reservation, leads some of the sessions.
 She works closely with Apache Language Preservation to incorporate books that feature tribal scenes and people and are sometimes written in Apache, she said.

-“I try to do more indigenous books, because growing up, I never saw anybody in books that looked like me.
+“I try to use more indigenous books, because growing up, I never saw anybody in books that looked like me.
 I try to find indigenous authors, too, so kids can get more encouraged to open up a book,” Thomas said.

 “We've been constantly connecting with Apache Language Preservation from the very beginning in establishing this program,” Arias said.